-The Division of Legal Affairs, headed by the University General Counsel and special assistant to the President for legal affairs, handles legal matters related to the University's operation including providing legal guidance and support to KSU's administration, reviewing, drafting, and negotiating contracts, and responding to open records requests and other legal claims on behalf of the University.
-The Division's staff works closely with other campus units to ensure the University's compliance with laws, policies, and procedures of Kennesaw State University and the Board of Regents.
-The website address for the Division of Legal Affairs is http://www.kennesaw.edu/legal/.
+The Division of Legal Affairs, headed by the Chief Legal Affairs Officer, handles legal matters related to the University's operation, including providing legal guidance and support to KSU's administration, reviewing, drafting, and negotiating contracts, and responding to open records requests and other legal claims on behalf of the University.
+The Division's staff works closely with other campus departments, such as the President's Cabinet and Deans, to ensure the University's compliance with laws, policies, and procedures of Kennesaw State University and the Board of Regents.
+The Department of Public Safety and University Police report to the Office of Legal Affairs.
+The website address for the Division of Legal Affairs is http://legal.kennesaw.edu/.